sumchuenli/sumchuenli.github.io/_pages/about.md

 <table style="width:100%">
   <tr>
-    <td>My goal is to cultivate a self-sustainable garden that provides food and medicine.</td>
-    <td>The purpose is to live in a way that respects natural systems and achieves abundance.</td>
+    <td>My goal is to cultivate a self-sustainable garden that provides food and medicine.
+The purpose is to live in a way that respects natural systems and achieves abundance.</td>
     <td><ul>
     <li>Cook.
 Cooking over packaged foods or restaurant food which produces more waste.</li>
     <li>Plant.
 Coming Soon - getting a plot of land in university and testing my green thumb.</li>
     <li>Monitor.
-Monitoring electricity and water consumption.</li>
+Monitoring electricity and water consumption, whilst having a relatively hygienic and comfortable life.</li>
     <li>Recycle.
 Sort out any trash and use products that are biodegradable.</li>
     <li>Transport.
 Use public transport always, hopefully in future I can live in a place where cycling is possible.</li>
+    </ul></td>
+    <td><ul>
+    <li>Eat vegetables every meal.</li>
     </ul></td>
   </tr>
 </table>